Heat Exchanger Bundles

 Identify Risk Limits & Optimize Turnaround Scope

-A risk-based inspection (RBI) assessment should be conducted on HE bundles to avoid unexpected downtime and lost production and to increase knowledge on bundle deterioration and anticipated life.
-E2G uses the API RBI methodology to analyze the failure data of similar HE bundles and incorporate the financial consequences of lost production and downtime associated with repair or replacement.
+A risk-based inspection (RBI) assessment should be conducted on heat exchanger bundles to avoid unexpected downtime and lost production and to increase knowledge on bundle deterioration and anticipated life.
+Equity uses the API RBI methodology to analyze the failure data of similar heat exchanger bundles and incorporate the financial consequences of lost production and downtime associated with repair or replacement.

 Case Study: Heat Exchanger Bundles using RBI